Decathlon/decavision/docs/index.rst

 ``pip install decavision``

 All the dependencies are installed along with the library, so it is safer to perform the installation in a fresh virtual environment.
+If you are not working in colab you also need to install tensorflow.

+``pip install tensorflow>=2.5.0``

 Contents
 ========